kkasaija/amazon-clone/README.md

   **View:** The code that takes the data and displays it on the page

   **Controller** The part that runs some code when we interact with the page

+## Automated testing:

+  - Basic test cases: to check if the code is working

+  - Edge test cases: checks for functonality with edge inputs. i.e numbers that are tricky e.g 0 and decimals